kylejingli/EXPECTED/README.md

 3. CIFAR-10-C and STS-B are mainly testing the efficacy of LCPS where only contributive layers are identified in an online optimization manner.

 ## Citation
-If you find this repository helpful to your study, please do not forget to cite
+If you find this repository helpful to your study, please do not forget to cite [it].
     @article{li2023earning,

-    title={Earning Extra Performance from Restrictive Feedbacks},

-    author={Li, Jing and Pan, Yuangang and Lyu, Yueming and Yao, Yinghua and Sui, Yulei and Tsang, Ivor W},

-    journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  title={Earning Extra Performance from Restrictive Feedbacks}, author={Li, Jing and Pan, Yuangang and Lyu, Yueming and Yao, Yinghua and Sui, Yulei and Tsang, Ivor W}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2023}, publisher={IEEE}

-    year={2023},

-    publisher={IEEE}

 }